Wedding cake display ideas: 7 tips to choose your wedding table set up

 4. A ‘floating’ cake display

 We mentioned above about the magic of a glass cake stand, but why not go one step further for your wedding cake or even macaron tower display?
 Combine a clear plinth with an amazing flower display to give the impression that your cake is floating.
+This works especially well with macaron towers placed on a bed of flowers.

 6. On the dancefloor